Psst…Don’t forget to check out the rest of today’s Sew in Tune looks HERE.

 - The pattern

-The pattern is in a women’s size small, bust 34-35″.
+The pattern is in a women’s size small, bust 33-34″.
 If you need to make the pattern bigger or smaller, check out this post.
-To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.
+To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
+Note that the free version of the pattern does not have printable instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.